 On February 18, 2015, James Lowe, Jr. passed away.
 Dr. Ullysses McBride was appointed March 10, 2015 as interim president.

-August 27, 2015, Dr. Valerie Richardson was appointed as Bishop State Community College's interim president.
+Dr. Valerie Richardson was appointed as Bishop State Community College's interim president on August 27, 2015.
+On October 20, 2015, the ACCS appointed Dr. Richardson as Bishop State Community College's president.